documentationfor yFiles for HTML 3.0.0.1

 • reordered.

-Furthermore, the hierarchical layout style, more precisely class HierarchicLayout, provides advanced support for automatic tabular layout.
+Furthermore, the hierarchical layout style, more precisely class HierarchicalLayout, provides advanced support for automatic tabular layout.

 Concepts

-The presentation of a diagram in a tabular way needs an additional element, namely a table structure to encompass the proper nodes of the diagram.
-This table structure is backed by a group node, and the diagram’s proper nodes, i.e., the actual content nodes, need to be set up so that they are child nodes of this group node.
+Presenting a diagram in a tabular way requires an additional element: a table structure to encompass the diagram’s nodes.
+This table structure is backed by a group node, and the diagram’s content nodes must be set up as child nodes of this group node.

-Using a group node to hold the content nodes brings all advantages of this concept as described in Grouping Nodes.
-For example, when the group node is moved, the child nodes move accordingly, thus maintaining the visual clue that they are contained in the table group node.
+Using a group node to hold the content nodes provides all the advantages of the grouping concept as described in Grouping Nodes.
+For example, when the group node is moved, the child nodes move accordingly, maintaining the visual relationship that they are contained within the table group node.

-The table structure, which typically shows some rows and columns within which the content nodes lie, directly results from the table model which actually defines these rows and columns.
+The table structure, which typically displays rows and columns within which the content nodes reside, is defined by the table model.

-The group node that is “behind” the table structure uses a special node style implementation to govern the actual rendering.
-The visualization of individual rows and columns can be conveniently achieved by using special style implementations.
+The group node that is “behind” the table structure uses a special node style implementation to control the rendering.
+Visualizing individual rows and columns can be achieved by using special style implementations.

-User interaction with the table structure is supported by a specialized input mode, which makes available support for resizing rows and columns, re-parenting them, or editing their labels, for example.
+User interaction with the table structure is supported by a specialized input mode, which provides support for resizing rows and columns, re-parenting them, or editing their labels.

-It is crucial to understand, however, that the content nodes of a diagram and the table structure are only loosely coupled.
-More precisely, the association of a content node to a row and a column is only done on a geometric basis, i.e., the node’s center coordinates determine the row (column) that it belongs to.
+It is crucial to understand that the content nodes of a diagram and the table structure are only loosely coupled.
+The association of a content node to a row and a column is based on geometry: the node’s center coordinates determine the row and column it belongs to.

-This also means that when a content node is moved, for example, the representation of the table does not change in any way.
+This means that moving a content node does not change the representation of the table.

 Table Model

-Basically, the table model represents the blueprint for the rendering of the table structure.
-The table model defines the rows and columns of a table, their sizes, and in particular their nesting structure, i.e., rows (columns) may have so-called child rows (columns) to support nested row (column) structures.
+The table model defines the structure for rendering a table.
+It specifies the rows and columns of a table, their sizes, and their nesting structure.
+Rows and columns can have child rows or columns to create nested table structures.

 Table structure with nested rows and columns shows a table structure with nested rows and columns.
-The table has two top-level rows where one consists of two child rows.
-Similarly, there are two top-level columns where one consists of two child columns.
+The table has two top-level rows, one of which has two child rows.
+Similarly, there are two top-level columns, one of which has two child columns.

 Table structure with nested rows and columns